sofiaserantes/Milestone1_StreamAnalytics_G5/README.md

 Courier telemetry is the operational backbone of dispatch optimisation.
 Without a live view of courier positions and availability, the platform cannot route orders efficiently.
 Specifically, this feed:

-- Powers real-time courier assignment by proximity and availability
+- Powers real time courier assignment by proximity and availability
 - Enables route anomaly detection (e.g., courier not moving during `EN_ROUTE`)
-- Supports zone-level supply/demand balancing (available couriers vs. open orders)
+- Supports zone level supply/demand balancing (available couriers vs. open orders)
 - Provides the join keys (`courier_id`, `current_order_id`) needed to correlate with Feed A
 - Captures `battery_pct`, which can feed predictive offline alerts